MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-whats-new-in-the-mobile-apps.md

 ![Screenshot of goals update in activity feed.](media/mobile-whats-new-in-the-mobile-apps/power-bi-mobile-goals-activity-feed.png)

 ### New minimum OS requirement for the Windows app
 The minimum OS required by the Power BI Windows app has changed to Windows 10 version 16299, in preparation for using WebView2.
-App upgrades will not be available for Windows devices running on the previous version.
+App upgrades will not be available for Windows devices running on the earlier versions.

 ### Goals now supports push notifications
 Now you can get notified when someone assigns you a goal or mentions you, so you won't miss out.
 [Learn more!](./mobile-apps-goals.md#notifications)